Revolutionary Road (film): Plot

-In 1948, Frank Wheeler (DiCaprio) meets April (Winslet) at a party.
-He is a longshoreman, hoping to be a cashier; she wants to be an actress.
+In 1948, longshoreman Frank Wheeler meets April at a party.
+He is hoping to be a cashier and she wants to be an actress.
 Frank later secures a sales position with Knox Machines, and he and April marry.
 The Wheelers move to 115 Revolutionary Road in suburban Connecticut when April becomes pregnant.

-The couple become close friends with their realtor Helen Givings (Bates) and her husband Howard Givings (Easton), and neighbor Milly Campbell (Hahn) and her husband Shep (Harbour).
-To their friends, the Wheelers are the perfect couple, but their relationship is troubled.
-April fails to make a career out of acting, while Frank hates the tedium of his work.
-On his 30th birthday, Frank invites a secretary at work to have a drink with him at a bar.
-She accepts, becomes heavily intoxicated, and they end up having sex.
-Meanwhile, Helen has asked April if they will meet her son, John (Shannon), who had been in an insane asylum.
-She thinks the younger couple may be able to help her son with his condition.
+The couple become friends with their realtor Helen Givings, her husband Howard, and neighbors Milly Campbell and her husband Shep.
+To their associates, the Wheelers are the perfect couple, but their relationship is troubled.
+April is not successful at acting, while Frank hates his tedious job.
+On his 30th birthday, Frank invites a secretary at work, Maureen Grube, out for a drink, and they afterwards have sex.
+Meanwhile, Helen asks April if she and Frank will meet her son John, who had been in an insane asylum, and thinks the younger couple may be able to help her son with his condition.
 April accepts.

-April wants a change of scenery and a chance to support the family so Frank can find his passion, so she suggests that they move to Paris to start a new life away from the "hopeless emptiness" of their lifestyle.
-Frank balks at the idea at first, but becomes convinced.
-Over the next several weeks, the Wheelers tell their various friends about their plans to live in Paris, but surprisingly, the only person who seems to comprehend their decision is John.

-As the couple prepares to move, they are forced to reconsider.
-Frank is offered a promotion, and April becomes pregnant again.
-When Frank discovers she is contemplating having an abortion, the couple have an altercation, in which April says that they had their second child only to prove the first child was not a "mistake".
+Wanting to escape their suburban existence and a chance to support the family so Frank can find his passion, April suggests starting a new life in Paris, France.
+Frank initially balks, but becomes convinced.
+Over the next several weeks, the Wheelers tell their acquaintances about their plans, but only John seems to understand their desire to leave the U.S. As the couple prepare to move, Frank is offered a promotion, and April becomes pregnant again.
+When Frank discovers she is contemplating having an abortion, the couple have an argument.
+April claims they had their second child only to prove the first was not a "mistake".
 The next day, Frank takes the promotion and tries to accept his uneventful life.
 At the end of an evening at a jazz bar with the Campbells, Shep and April end up alone together.
-She confides in him of her depression over the canceled Paris plans and her life in general, and they end up having sex in the car.
+She confides her depression over the canceled Paris plans and her life in general, and the two end up having sex in the car.
 Shep professes his long-held love for April, but she rejects his interest.